KSFY-TV

-KSFY-TV (channel 13) is a television station in Sioux Falls, South Dakota, United States, affiliated with ABC and The CW Plus.
-It is owned by Gray Television alongside dual NBC/Fox affiliate KDLT-TV (channel 46).
-Both stations share studios in Courthouse Square on 1st Avenue South in Sioux Falls, while KSFY-TV's transmitter is located near Rowena, South Dakota.
+KSFY-TV (channel 13) is a television station in Sioux Falls, South Dakota, United States, affiliated with ABC.
+It is owned by Gray Media alongside dual NBC/Fox affiliate KDLT-TV (channel 46).
+The two stations share studios in Courthouse Square on 1st Avenue South in Sioux Falls; KSFY-TV's transmitter is located near Rowena, South Dakota.

 History

-The station debuted on July 31, 1960 as KSOO-TV, the third station in Sioux Falls.
+The station debuted on July 31, 1960, as KSOO-TV, the second station in Sioux Falls.
 It was owned by the South Dakota Broadcasting Company along with KSOO radio and was an NBC affiliate with a secondary ABC affiliation.
 From 1960 to 1969, it operated as the flagship of a regional network with separately-owned KORN-TV in Mitchell (channel 5, now KDLT-TV on channel 46).
 KSOO-TV served the eastern portion of the market, while KORN-TV served the western portion.
 In 1969, the Federal Communications Commission (FCC) forced the breakup of this network, and KSOO-TV became the sole NBC affiliate.
 In 1970, it bought KXAB-TV in Aberdeen to boost its coverage in northeastern South Dakota.
 As part of the sale, KXAB's calls changed to KCOO-TV.

-KSOO was liquidated in 1973; the television stations had not shown a profit since 1968.
+South Dakota Broadcasting was liquidated in 1973; the television stations had not shown a profit since 1968.
 The television stations were bought by Forum Publishing Company of Fargo, North Dakota in 1974 and switched their call letters respectively to the current KSFY and KABY.
 KPRY-TV in Pierre was added a year later in 1976.
 In September 1983, KSFY swapped affiliations with channel 5, then recently renamed KDLT and became an ABC affiliate.
 ABC was the top-rated network at the time and wanted to be on a stronger station.
 Additionally, KSFY had three full-power transmitters to KDLT's one, and Forum's flagship stations WDAY and WDAZ in the eastern part of North Dakota were also converting to ABC affiliations at the same time.

 Forum sold the KSFY stations to AFLAC in 1985.
 In 1996, AFLAC sold its broadcasting division to Retirement Systems of Alabama, who merged it with Ellis Communications to form Raycom Media.
 In 2004, Raycom sold the KSFY stations to The Wicks Group of Companies.